destroflyer/maniascript/docs/introduction/development_setup.md

 ## Ingame

 ### Editor
 The easiest way to edit and debug scripts is to use the ingame editor.
-It is accessible through different ways depending on the kind of script:
+It is accessible through different ways in the map editor, depending on the kind of script:

-- Game mode: While playing the mode (on an actual server or in the map editor), press the `Scroll lock` key to open the editor
+- Game mode: Click on `Map Options` at the bottom right and select `Test the map with mode` and your mode.
+While playing, press the `Scroll lock` key to open the editor.
-- Map type: Launch the map editor, select a map type on the top left of the screen and then press the `Scroll lock` key
+- Map type: Click on `Map Options` at the bottom right and select `Set map type` and your map type.
+While in the editor, press the `Scroll lock` key to open the editor and select your map type on the right.
-- Map editor plugin: Launch the map editor and click on the plugin icon on the bottom of the screen.
-Then click on the create button on the left.
-If you want to edit an existing plugin, click on the small `+` button above it and afterwards on the edit button on the left
+- Map editor plugin: Click on `Plugins Mode [P]` at the bottom center.
+Then click on the `Create` button on the left to open the editor.
+If you want to edit an existing plugin, click on the small `+` button above it and afterwards on the edit button on the left.

 Features:
 - A main working area, this is where you will type your script (You can open up to five scripts at once and move between them via tabs)